skagelsGM/racelog-ng/README.md

 A race car log web app to practice my Angular.JS skills

 ## Project Setup
-To setup this project you must first run a few scripts.
+To setup this project you must first run a few commands.
 These directions are for Mac OS X.

 ### Node.js and NPM